 Ancillary equipment failure is the cause of most prolonged downtime.
-A spare hydrogen generator, Total Organic Carbon (TOC) zero air generator and air compressor is kept by the equipment Support Unit (ESU) such that equipment can be swapped quickly if necessary.
+A spare hydrogen generator, TOC zero air generator and air compressor is kept by the ESU such that equipment can be swapped quickly if necessary.

 4. DATA QUALITY

 4.1 ESTIMATION OF UNCERTAINTY